This post may contain affiliate links. Please read our disclosure policy.

 • Chopped herbs between the breast meat and the skin flavor the whole breast and not just the skin!

 • Stuffing herbs and vegetables inside the turkey cavity not only flavors the turkey but also the pan drippings.
-This will make a particularly delicious gravy.
+This will make a particularly delicious gravy, or pan sauce like I use for my Lemon Roasted Chicken.

 • Reducing the oven temperature after 15 minutes allows the skin to begin crisping while not overcooking the turkey.